close Business Finance Invest Bullets Most Viewed

 The Bottom Line

-A cashless economy will absolutely have its own set of obstacles, glitches and issues.
+A cashless economy will absolutely have its own set of obstacles, glitches, and issues.
 With cash being a major fuel for a corrupt government, the Indian population would be better off with these problems.
 The inconvenience of a new system is far better than the decay caused by a system that has outlived its welcome.

 Since the shift will be quite drastic, India would do well without another round of demonetisation.
 A parallel implementation would ensure that the government does not pull a Muhammad-bin-Tughlaq with the currency switch.

-Also, if physical currency is about to poof, I’m saving a note of each denomination of the new “monopoly-looking currency” before they are outlawed.
+Also, if a physical currency is about to poof, I’m saving a note of each denomination of the new “monopoly-looking currency” before they are outlawed.
 Demonetisation brought this opportunity once before, I’m not missing out again.
 Purane notes OLX pe bechunga.

 #NoMoreChillarInMyDigitalWallet 💪